Notify all of your LearnDash students, educators and administrators about new courses with Uncanny Automator!…

 Get Started with Automation Today

 As you can see, Uncanny Automator can help you to automate important tasks on your LearnPress site.
 All you have to do is create a recipe to connect LearnPress to core WordPress, plugins, or third-party web apps to automate the process.

 You can use the free version of Uncanny Automator to create most of the LearnPress recipes.
-Also, it offers 1,000 free credits to connect your LearnPress site to popular web apps like Google Sheets, Facebook, Twitter, MailChimp, and Slack.
+Also, it offers 250 free app credits to connect your LearnPress site to popular web apps like Google Sheets, Facebook, Twitter, MailChimp, and Slack.